Support and Resistance: How to Identify and Trade Key Price Levels

 Part 2: How to Draw Horizontal Levels

-A horizontal support or resistance line connects two or more price points where the market reversed.
+Learning how to draw support and resistance levels for beginners comes down to one rule: a horizontal support or resistance line connects two or more price points where the market reversed.
 The more touches, the stronger the level.

 The 4-Step Method